 - The most practical colour models are built into applications such as Adobe Creative Cloud and enable accurate output of colour information to TVs, computers and phones or printing onto paper and other surfaces.

-A colour model is a way of:
+A colour model derived from a colour theory is a way to:

 Why use colour models?